Guide to navigating North Atlantic Treaty Organization (NATO) procurement

-In addition to companies nominated by NATO nations under normal ICB procedures, NSPA's Procurement Division also uses an internal database, known as the Source File to invite bids from suppliers of goods and services.
+In addition to companies nominated by NATO nations under normal International Competitive Bidding (ICB) procedures, NSPA's procurement division also uses an internal database, known as the Source File to invite bids from suppliers of goods and services.
 Canadian firms who believe their goods or services may be of interest to NSPA customers are strongly recommended to register in the Source File.
-This can be done on line at the NSPA website or via the link on the Canadian Delegation website, and will open up access to the full range of NSPA procurement opportunities, including those national or multinational projects which are not circulated to national Delegations at NATO HQ and which will therefore not appear on the PSPC website.
+This can be done on line at the NSPA website or via the link on the Canadian delegation website, and will open up access to the full range of NSPA procurement opportunities, including those national or multinational projects which are not circulated to national delegations at NATO HQ and which will therefore not appear on the PSPC website.

-Further details can be obtained from the NATO Support Agency website.
+Further details can be obtained from the NATO Support and Procurement Agency website.

 11 Rue De La Gare